Manage a Business

-Why you need a restaurant staff training plan
+Why do you need a restaurant training program for staff?

-You may be wondering how much time and resources you should invest into training when you’re not sure how long your employees will stick around.
+You may wonder how much time and resources you should invest in training when you’re not sure how long your employees will stick around.
 But top-notch training pays off in the long run.
-Here’s how.
+A comprehensive training plan helps you:

 • How many guests they should serve per shift